secretstartups/handbook/people-group/talent-assessment/index.html.md

 ## Key Talent Criteria

 Key Talent makes up roughly ~10% of the population.
-Team members who are considered Key Talent meet at least one of the following criteria:
+Key Talent represents team members who have a significant impact on GitLab's success.
+They deliver quality results which are instrumental in moving critical company initiatives forward, and do so consistently in alignment with our values.
+These team members are often recognized as experts in their current role.
+Team members, at any level, can be considered Key Talent if they meet at least one of the following criteria:

 If the team member were to leave there would be:

 - Critical disruption to the product
-- Critical disruption to ARR ([Annual Recurring Revenue](https://about.gitlab.com/handbook/sales/sales-term-glossary/arr-in-practice/)) - including delays for customers
+- Critical disruption to ARR ([Annual Recurring Revenue](/handbook/sales/sales-term-glossary/arr-in-practice/)) - including delays for customers
 - Substantially impacts company ability to achieve significant milestones
 - Substantial impact to a significant process

-For FY’22, while key talent was determined at the VP level (or the Director level in some cases for larger divisions/departments), the decision was based on guidance and our continuous feedback process from all leadership levels.
+- Significant impact to the operation of the functional area

 ## Key Talent and Performance